-Mutual funds are the go-to option for long-term investors; but what if you need to invest money for a short-term and still need a decent rate of return?
+Mutual funds are the go-to option for long-term investors; but what if you need to invest money for the short-term and still need a decent rate of return?
 The answer is money market funds.
 Money market funds are one of the best solutions for investors who want to invest their money for less than a year in a steady market.

 What are Money Market Funds?